Fillinger66/ex_database_managment/excercise.md

                                 fetch_all=False)
 ```

-As you see above, the query and the parameters are separated.
+As you see above, the query and parameters are separated.
 This is the good practice to avoid SQL injection.

 ### How to create DAO